neherlab/python_morbidostat/README.md

 #### 2. DISPLAYING EXPERIMENTS

-1. Open a new terminal shell by a right click on the Terminal button on the left.
+1. Open a new terminal shell by a right click on the terminal button on the left.
 2. Again navigate to the python_morbidostat folder.
 2. Run the following command in the new shell:
 ```
 ./display.sh data/<EXPERIMENT_FOLDER> <ANTIBIOTIC_USED>
 ```
-3. A figure will open showing the OD of all measured vials and the temperature trajectory.
+3. A figure will open showing the OD of all measured vials and the antibiotic concentration trajectorys.
 (Red line = Antibiotic concentration, Blue line = OD)
-4. To update, type (inside the terminal shell):
+4. To update the graph, type (inside the terminal shell):
 ```
 morb_monitor.update_all()
 ```